rashmi-carol-dsouza/learning-python/README.md

 ## Lists

-Always start wit [ and close wiht ] and items are sepereated with a comma ex age = [21,22,23] print(age[0])
+Always start with [ and close with ] and items are seperated with a comma ex age = [21,22,23] print(age[0])